act-rules/act-rules.github.io/_rules/image-filename-as-accessible-name-9eb3f6.md

 ## Assumptions

-_There are currently no assumptions_
+No assumptions.

 ## Accessibility Support

-_There are no major accessibility support issues known for this rule._
+_There are No accessibility support issues known.._

 ## Background